This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 The spa opened in 2017 and it is located on the beach and housed on several Javanese huts.
 It holds a real appeal and is a good reason for a couple’s getaway, even if you don’t have kids, as the hotel’s facilities are all separate so you can still have a lovely romantic getaway near Singapore and not feel like you are in a family resort.

-Why is Montigo Resort the best family resort in Batam?
+Why is Montigo Resorts, Nongsa the best family resort in Batam?

-Having stayed at all the resorts mentioned in this list, Montigo Resort is the one with the most facilities to cater to children and it is also a great choice when you want to have a multi-generational holiday with all ages from babies to grandparents.
+Having stayed at all the resorts mentioned in this list, Montigo Resorts, Nongsa is the best resort in Batam for kids as it has the most facilities to cater to children.
+It is also a great choice when you want to have a multi-generational holiday with all ages from babies to grandparents.
 Here’s why.

 The villas are large and can provide space to parents used to small spaces in Singapore.
 The Tilo kid’s club is a great way to keep children happy and comes with a playground and play room with lots of games and even an X-Box and Play Station.
 Mentors are in hand to make sure the parents have a holiday too.
 For older children there are many water sports and activities (wake boarding, jet skiing, kayaking, snorkeling), paintball, golf and karaoke.

 Want more child-friendly facilities?
-Montigo Resorts has a separate pool for children where you will be sure not to bother couples seeking relaxation and peace and the small kitchenette is helpful to prepare babies’ food.
+Montigo Resorts, Nongsa has a separate pool for children where you will be sure not to bother couples seeking relaxation and peace and the small kitchenette is helpful to prepare babies’ food.

 As the villas come in all sizes and can accommodate up to 10 adults, they are well-suited for any family size where grandparents can stay close to their grandchildren and everyone can have a vacation tailored to their interests, from golf to pool to activities to the spa.

-Montigo Resort is also a great place for a corporate retreat, especially since their mid-week rates are very affordable.
+Montigo Resorts, Nongsa is also a great Batam luxury resort for a corporate retreat, especially since their mid-week rates are very affordable.
 There are meeting rooms ready to be booked and plenty of team building activities in the resort.
-I stayed at Montigo Resort as part of a company offsite and we went fishing, something easy and which anyone can do.
+I stayed at Montigo Resorts, Nongsa as part of a company offsite and we went fishing, something easy and which anyone can do.

 If what you are truly after is a beach resort near Singapore in Batam, Turi Beach is your best bet as it has the nicest beach of all the Batam resorts and the clearest waters, especially given you are just 11km from Singapore.
-Do not expect a wide beach though, the sand gets regularly taken away by the current but there is still a good stretch of it and the waters tend to be very clean.
-If you wanted an island near Singapore with a great beach resort at very affordable prices, this is probably the closest and most convenient option.
+Do not expect a wide beach though, the sand gets regularly taken away by the tide but there is still a good stretch of it and the waters tend to be very clean.
+If you wanted a great resort near Singapore with a fantastic beach resort at very affordable prices, this is probably the closest and most convenient option.

 There are 140 rooms at Turi Beach divided into two wings, one more Balinese inspired and modern and the other more traditional Indonesian with more teak wood.